Common valuations of division polynomials: Introduction

-When the curve $E$ is defined over a number field the sequence $(\psi_{n}(x,y))_{n\in\mathbb{N}}$ has been studied as an example of a divisibility sequence, a notion which was studied classically for Lucas sequences and by Ward for higher degree recurrences.
-Many more results are known, including \cite{ward} and \cite{silvermanprimitive}.
+When the curve $E$ is defined over a number field the sequence of polynomials $(\psi_{n}(x,y))_{n\in\mathbb{N}}$ has been studied as an example of a divisibility sequence, a notion which was studied classically for Lucas sequences and by Ward for higher degree recurrences.
+Many results are known, including \cite{ward} and \cite{silvermanprimitive}.

-Over function fields, in particular over the function field of a smooth projective curve $C$ over an algebraically closed field $k$ one can study the set of effective divisors $\{D_{nP}\}$ where $D_{nP}$ is the divisor of poles of the element $x(nP)$ for a fixed $n$, cf. \cite{ingrammahesilvstreng}, \cite{Naskrecki_NYJM}, \cite{Naskrecki_Streng}, \cite{Cornelissen}.
+Over function fields, in particular over the function field of a smooth projective curve $C$ over an algebraically closed field $k$, one can study the set of effective divisors $\{D_{nP}\}$ where $D_{nP}$ is the divisor of poles of the element $x(nP)$ for a fixed $n$, cf. \cite{ingrammahesilvstreng}, \cite{Naskrecki_NYJM}, \cite{Naskrecki_Streng}, \cite{Cornelissen}.

-The question which we investigate in this paper is to what extent, for a fixed discrete valuation $v$ in the field $K$, the numbers $v(\psi_n)$ and $v(\phi_{n})$ can be both positive and what is the maximum exponent $r$ for the power $\pi^{r}$ of the local at $v$ uniformizing element $\pi\in K$ which divides both $\psi_n$ and $\phi_n$.
-Such a situation only happens when the point $P$ has bad reduction at the place $v$ and we produce a complete formula which deals with all Kodaira reduction types.
+The question which we investigate in this paper is to what extent, for a fixed discrete valuation $v$ in the field $K$, the numbers $v(\psi_n(P))$ and $v(\phi_{n}(P))$ can be both positive and what is the maximum exponent $r$ for the power $\pi^{r}$ of the local at $v$ uniformizing element $\pi\in K$ which divides both $\psi_n(P)$ and $\phi_n(P)$.
+Such a situation only happens when the point $P$ has bad reduction at the place $v$ and we produce a complete formula that deals with all Kodaira reduction types.

-Our main result has the same formulation as the main theorem proved by Yabuta and Voutier \cite{yv21} for finite extensions of $\mathbb{Q}_{p}$ but our proof is much shorter and depends exclusively on the elementary properties of the N\'{e}ron local heights.
-Up to some standard facts from \cite{langellcur},\cite{Silverman_Advanced}, \cite{tate}, and \cite{shioda} our proof is essentially self-contained.
+Our main result shows that the main theorem of Yabuta and Voutier \cite{yv21}, which applies for finite extensions of $\Q_p$, holds for more general discrete valuation fields.
+Our proof applied to the case of $\Q_p$ is much shorter and depends exclusively on the elementary properties of the Néron local heights.
+Up to some standard facts from \cite{Lang_dioph_anal}, \cite{Lang_Fundamentals}, and \cite{Silverman_Advanced} our proof of Equations \eqref{eq:kvnnon} and \eqref{eq:kvsin} is essentially self-contained.
+The calculations that reveal the exact form of $k_{v,n}$ for a given reduction type of place $v$ are calculated using explicit arithmetic models, cf. \cite{cremonaprickett}, \cite{Tate_algorithm}, and \cite{Szydlo_PhD}.

 Let $n$ be a positive integer and define

 \begin{theorem} Let $R$ be a discrete valuation ring with quotient field $K$.
 Let $v$ be the valuation of $K$.
 Let $E/K$ be an elliptic curve defined by a Weierstrass model in minimal form with respect to $v$, let $P=(x,y)\in E(K)$ and let $n$ be a positive integer.